Special Beat Service

-Special Beat Service is the third studio album by British ska band the Beat, released on 1 October 1982 by Go-Feet Records.
+Special Beat Service is the third studio album by the English ska band the Beat, released on 1 October 1982 by Go-Feet Records.
 Like the rest of their material, it was released in the US under the name "the English Beat".
 It peaked at No. 39 on the Billboard 200 album chart in 1983 on the strength of two singles, "I Confess" and "Save It for Later," the music videos for which received modest airplay on the fledgling MTV video network.